Stomach and pyloric valve

 - Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to a specific type of polyps called fundic gland polyps.
+This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a specific type of polyp called fundic gland polyps.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
 Familial adenomatous polyposis can also cause adenomas.

 Factors that increase your chances of developing stomach polyps include:

 - Age.
 Stomach polyps are more common among people in midadulthood to late adulthood.